The RSA Ambassador to USA is Michael Glass, Director of the Urban Studies Program at the University of Pittsburgh.

 As the United States ambassador for the RSA, it’s my pleasure to assist anyone who wants to address the unruly, diverse, and essential set of regionalisms that exist across the country.
 I look forward to working with existing and prospective members of the Regional Studies Association in amplifying and extending their research activities.
 I am originally from Aotearoa/New Zealand, where my understanding of and appreciation for regional studies was informed largely by the debates and research occurring there and in the United Kingdom.
 The United States proved to be considerably different, with community ideals of localism and national aspirations for Federalism squeezing the regional scale into an awkward position.
 However, the region remains a vital lens for understanding the economic, political, and environmental processes that are shaping the country—I invite you all to get in touch with me to discuss your ideas and needs.

 I presently have three significant projects underway that relate to regional studies.
 First, I am network coordinator (along with Dr. Jen Nelles and Dr. JP Addie) of the RSA’s research Network on Infrastructural Regionalism (www.noir-rsa.com).
-Our network began in 2019 and looks to interrogate the mutually constitutive relations that link infrastructures with regions.
-We host regular workshops and other events, including the sessions on Infrastructure Time at the 2021 Regions in Recovery e-festival.
-Second, I am completing a book project entitled “A Region Rises” that examines how processes of regional formation and territorialization shaped Southwest Pennsylvania up to 1929.
-Finally, I have a project that is using geospatial techniques to enhance community participation in regional planning processes.
+Our network began in 2019 and continues to interrogate the mutually constitutive relations that link infrastructures with regions.
+We host regular workshops and other events, including regular sessions at RSA conferences.
+Second, I am collaborating on an RSA Policy Impact book project entitled “Improving Inclusive Innovation Outcomes” that examines how university-related innovation districts can enhance inclusive growth goals.
+Finally, I have a forthcoming book project that evaluates regional governance reform efforts in Southwestern Pennsylvania during the 2008-2024 time period.
 Please feel free to contact me if you are curious about any of the above projects!

-During my term as RSA Ambassador, I am conducting a series of interviews with emerging and established regional scholars based in the United States.
+During my term as RSA Ambassador, I periodically conduct interviews with emerging and established regional scholars based in the United States.
 The (20–30 minute) interviews focus on regional research and the regional question in the US context.
 You can watch the interviews that have been published here.

 Sincerely,